dancesWithCycles/digitransit-setup/src/installation/step-by-step.rst

 `Graph Build Configuration <https://docs.opentripplanner.org/en/latest/Configuration/#graph-build-configuration>`__, listing a lot of settings and their default values.
 For the ``router-config.json`` there also exists `documentation with description <https://docs.opentripplanner.org/en/latest/Configuration/#runtime-router-configuration>`__ of the options and their default values.

-If you have an GBFS feed, you can add an otp updater config to ``router-config.json`` like this:
+If you have an GBFS feed, you can add an OTP updater config to ``router-config.json`` like this:

 ::